 Sacramento’s CORE: Par, Birdie, Eagle.
 Albatross next?

 Sacramento’s Core (Midtown and Downtown) is not very sneaky.
 In fact the whole world has taken notice.
-One thing I didn’t now about Core is this: Core recently took up golf, and in 2015 made the PGA Tour.
+Here’s something I didn’t know about Core: he took up golf and made the PGA Tour in 2015.
 In a matter of months, Core has risen to the top of the money list!
-At […]
+After a remarkable third round […]

 Renewal or New Lease?
 Don’t Go Naked.

 How long would a snail survive without its shell; a porcupine without its quills; a skunk without its spray?
-As a commercial real estate broker representing occupiers in their commercial real estate dealings, I strongly encourage retaining a broker when dealing with a renewal or new lease.
-Certainly, you are capable of finding space; there […]
+As a commercial real estate broker, I strongly recommend hiring a broker when negotiating a lease renewal or a new lease.
+Certainly, you are capable of finding space; there are numerous data providers like Costar and […]

 Talk is Cheap.
 Downtown and Midtown Sacramento Have the Walk to Back it up!